Sustainable Business Battle: consultancy through green-tinted glasses

 While the jury deliberated, it became clear that you wouldn’t even need to win to bring your idea to fruition.
 The supervisor from the Rijnland District Water Control Board, one of the companies providing the business cases for the battle, promised the teams that had worked on his assignment that they could present their ideas at the next Life Science Café.
 He praised the students’ fresh take on things.
 ‘We’ve been thinking about these problems for decades, and within six weeks they come with solutions that we would have never conceived of.’
 Caroline Gerritsma from the Municipality of Leiden was also enthusiastic about the plans that originated from the Business Battle.
 ‘Together with Leiden University, we asked how we could increase our employees’ awareness of sustainability.
 We’re going to set to work with both plans.
 And the good thing is that the Water Control Board just heard the plans and wants to implement the initiatives in their organisation too.’
 She looks back at the process with satisfaction.
 ‘It is wonderful to watch students grow and see them work on increasingly concrete and well-developed plans.’

-Minister Schultz van Haegen comments on the finalsThis video can not be shown because you did not accept cookies.
-You can leave our website to view this video.
+Minister Schultz van Haegen comments on the finalsThis video cannot be shown because you did not accept cookies.
+Please accept cookies or leave our website to view this video.